Learn a few lessons from our Amish visit that you can use to simplify your life just a bit.

 As you may have noticed there is a theme here.
 The Amish do not own a lot of stuff.
 Their homes are not filled with clutter and things and because of this, it is easier for them to live a more simplified life.

 Clutter is more than just messy, it is noise.
-And it’s that noise that can keep us from seeing the joy in every day.
+And it’s that noise that can keep us from seeing the joy every day.

 After that visit with the Amish, Hubby and I had a long talk.
 We decided to change our home by cleaning out the excess stuff and cleaning up our barn and property in the hopes it would change us for the better.
-We were in awe of the simplicity of their property and their mannerisms and we longed for that in our own lives.
+We were in awe of the simplicity of their property and their mannerisms and we longed for some of that in our own lives.

-This was a turning point for us and our family and since then we began to remove the excess and the clutter that surrounded us.
+This was a turning point for us and our family and since then we began to remove the excess and clutter that surrounded us.
 What was a struggle before was now surprisingly easy because we had our “why”.
 The reason we wanted to get rid of the excess and clean up what was left.
 And, the best part?
 As we simplified and removed all the extra stuff, we have not regretted a single minute.

 There are many things about the Amish that I truly admire, and after that visit, I was reminded that how they live is a treasure and one lost in our culture today.
 From that moment on, we were committed to taking steps every week to get closer to our goal of a more simple life so we would notice what was around us rather than being stuck in what was around us.

-The Amish are on to something and I for one admire them for that.
+The Amish are on to something, and I for one, admire them for that.

 Very well written, just like all your other posts.
 I, too, am on a mission to simplify my life and my home, even if I’m the only one in my little family who thinks it’s necessary.
-I have a sneaking hunch Mr. Man and the kids want to simplify, but they don’t realize it, yet. ๐ Just like children crave structure whether they know it or not, we all can benefit from having less stuff getting in the way of living. ๐
+I have a sneaking hunch Mr. Man and the kids want to simplify, but they don’t realize it, yet. 😉 Just like children crave structure whether they know it or not, we all can benefit from having less stuff getting in the way of living. 🙂

 Hi Edna!